loqwai/carbonaria/README.md

 ## Ideas

 Scale enemy difficulty by increasing the number of powerups they spawn with over time.
 Randomly chosen?
 All enemies in a wave share the same set?

+### Chaining Mods?
+Maybe powerups = mods

+* [ ] Mods should point to an entity it "affects" that has a component that can be modified by the mod.
+* [ ] Multiple mods should be able to affect the same entity.
+* [ ] Mods should be able to be stacked.
+### Mod Stacking?
+1. [ ] Entity starts with an empty representation of whatever component the mod affects.
+1. [ ] That component is cleared at the start of each tick.
+1. [ ] That component represents the computed value of the mod stack.
+1. [ ] The first 'mod' is the base value of the component for the entity
+  - e.g., if the mod is a speed mod, the base value is the entity's speed.
+This can change based on a 'class' of fighter, mage, or whatever we do.
+1. [ ] Each subsequent mod is added to the base value of the component for the entity
+* [ ] systems run in order(?), so adding/subtracting mods should run before multipliers, etc.
+*. [ ] _Could every hit be a mod that subtracts health?_ That could prove the model.
+*. [ ] 'Bullets' could just be payloads for mods.
+Literally our 'chests' with a velocity.
+The collision w/chests logic would deliver the mod!

 ## Polishing Up